jloow/vscode-criticmarkup/README.md

 - The extension will automatically set syntax highlighting colors for the CriticMarkup syntax.
 It will do so only if no these setting aren't already set.
-Currently, only one setting is checked; if some settings are removed but not others, the extension won't reset the settings.
+Currently, only one setting is checked (`criticmarkup.addition`); if some settings are removed but not others, the extension won't reset the settings.

 - Currently, the extension does not work very well with Markdown All in One and other extensions that implements strikethrough text.
-  Since substitutions in CriticMarkup is marked using `{~~foo~>bar~~}`, and the strikethrough syntax is `~~foo~~`, this means that substitutions the text in the CriticMarkup syntax will appear as strikethrough text.
+  Since substitutions in CriticMarkup use the syntax `{~~foo~>bar~~}`, and the strikethrough syntax is `~~foo~~`, the substitution syntax will appear as strikethrough text.
 If you still want to use this extension together with Markdown All in One, it is recommended that you disable the "syntax decorations" option.